 The application must be submitted through the JobbNorge application portal.

-For an application to be valid, the candidate must submit a complete set of documents via the portal.
-Templates are available for downloading on the bottom of this page.
+For an application to be eligible, the Candidate must submit a complete set of documents via the Jobbnorge portal.
+Templates are available for downloading at the top of this page.

 A complete application consists of the 4 components and supporting documents: